Snapdragons are short-lived perennials that repeat blooms from spring to fall with large flowers but soon wither in summer due to poor grooming.

 - Similarly, cut away spent leaves by snipping at the base emerging from the main stem.

-- Cut just below the bottom node for leggy stem growth and only leave about half an inch of stem.
+- Cut just below the bottom node for leggy stem growth, leaving only about half an inch of stem.

-- Always sterilize the tool with alcohol upon each interval to prevent accidentally transferring bacteria.
+- Always sterilize the tool with alcohol at intervals to prevent accidentally transferring bacteria.